-- To obtain information about the seasonal variation of the different species populations occurring in the Sado estuary.
+- To obtain information about the seasonal variation/phenology of the different species populations occurring in the Sado Estuary.

 - To identify the areas in the estuary which accommodate the greatest concentration of birds throughout the year.

-- To obtain data/information that may help to understand the impact of the different types of area previously occupied and used as salt pan extractions.
+- To obtain data that may help to understand the impact on birds of the different types of area previously occupied and used as pans for salt production.

-- To obtain time scale data enabling an understanding and response from monitoring birds facing changes in their habitat.
+- To obtain time scale data enabling an understanding of, and response to, the effects on bird species facing changes in their habitat.

-- To complement the data gathered by other projects, for example by ICNB.
+- To complement the data gathered by other projects/entities, for example by ICNF.